 Elisa Kirschhoffer, M.Ed.

-Director of Marketing, Instructor, Workshop Facilitator and Instructional Coach
+Director of Professional Learning and Marketing, Instructor, Workshop Facilitator and Instructional Coach

-After studying French in Minnesota at Concordia College and working at the Concordia Language Villages, then studying abroad in France through Montana State University, Elisa ultimately earned her B.A. in French from Merrimack College.
-Elisa earned her M.Ed. in Curriculum and Instruction specializing in teaching through the arts from Lesley University.
+Elisa’s academic background began at Concordia College and the Concordia Language Villages, followed by studies in France through Montana State University.
+She holds a B.A. in French from Merrimack College and an M.Ed. in Curriculum and Instruction from Lesley University, where she specialized in teaching through the arts.

 Join me in one of my courses!